mavlink/qgc-user-guide/en/SetupView/Sensors.md

    > **Warning** Do not touch the sensor (obstruct any holes) during calibration.

 1. Click **OK** to start the calibration.

-1. Blow across the sensor.
+1. Blow into the sensor.
 1. Wait for 2-3 seconds before removing the covering (calibration completes silently after several seconds)